- January 7, 2017

 The War Room – Conclusion

-Having a dedicated meeting room that will serve as a war room is important.
+Having a dedicated meeting room that will serve as a strategy room is important.
 You don’t need to invest a lot of money in it.
 A simple room with basic arrangements will do the job.

 What do you think about the concept of a war room?
 Maybe you already have such a set up in your company and diligently work in the war room with your team on the proper war strategy?
 Try it and see how it can help you beat your competition!